minfrin/sequence/README.md

   Each executable is named clearly in argv[0] or ${0} so it is clear which executable is responsible for output in syslog.

+  Sequence is an alternative to the run-parts command found in cron.

 ## options
   -0, --zero  Terminate names with a zero instead of newline.